The cut-off date for data used in the FSR is approximately two weeks before publication.

 Press conference on the Financial Stability Review (FSR), from the ECB premises in Frankfurt am Main, Germany.

 At 3.00 p.m.
 CET Vítor Constâncio, Vice-President of the ECB, presented the latest issue and answered journalists' questions.

 Since 2004 the ECB has published twice a year the Financial Stability Review which provides an overview of the possible sources of risk and vulnerability to financial stability in the euro area.

 The review aims to promote awareness of issues that are relevant for safeguarding the stability of the euro area financial system both within the financial industry and among the public at large.
 By providing an overview of the possible sources of risk and vulnerability to financial stability, the FSR also seeks to play a role in preventing financial crises.

-Financial stability can be defined as a condition in which the financial system – comprising of financial intermediaries, markets and market infrastructures – is capable of withstanding shocks, thereby reducing the likelihood of disruptions in the financial intermediation process which are severe enough to significantly impair the allocation of savings to profitable investment opportunities.
+Financial stability can be defined as a condition in which the financial system – intermediaries, markets and market infrastructures – can withstand shocks without major disruption in financial intermediation and in the effective allocation of savings to productive investment.

 The three parts of the financial system: